European Commission: COVID-19 response

 The European Commission organized a video conference of world leaders on 4 May 2020 to raise funds for COVID-19 vaccine development.
 US$8 billion was raised.
-The United States declined to join this video conference or to contribute funds.

 The European Commission issued a new multi-year data plan in February 2020 pushing the digitalization of all aspects of EU society for the benefit of civic and economic growth.

 The goal of this data strategy is to create a single market for data in which data flows across the EU and across sectors while maintaining full respect for privacy and data protection, where access rules are fair, and where the European economy benefits enormously as a global player as a result of the new data economy.

 Location

-The commission is primarily based in Brussels, with the President's office and the commission's meeting room on the 13th floor of the Berlaymont building.
+The commission's political seat is in Brussels with the President's office and the commission's meeting room on the 13th floor of the Berlaymont building.
 The commission also operates out of numerous other buildings in Brussels and Luxembourg City.
 When the Parliament is meeting in Strasbourg, the Commissioners also meet there in the Winston Churchill building to attend the Parliament's debates.
 The Members of the Commission and their "cabinets" (immediate teams) are also based in the Berlaymont building in Brussels.
-Additionally, the European Commission has in-house scientific facilities that support it in: Ispra, Italy; Petten, the Netherlands; Karlsruhe, Germany; Geel, Belgium and Seville, Spain.
-In Grange, County Meath, Ireland there is a Commission site hosting part of DG Santè.
+Additionally, the European Commission has in-house scientific facilities that support it in: Ispra, Italy; Petten, Netherlands; Karlsruhe, Germany; Geel, Belgium and Seville, Spain.
+In Grange, County Meath, Ireland, a Commission site is hosting part of DG Santè.